HomeMy WebLinkAboutcoa.lu.pu.Aspen Mtn Monkarsh 622 Galena.A25-97Aspen Mtn/ Monkarsh 622 S. Galena -.

 facade and enclose the remaining openings on either side of the new door location.

-Aspen Mountain PUD in October.
-1988.
+Aspen Mountain PL-D in October, 1988.
 The amended PUD states that Galena Place is

-areas for the-buildings were included in the original floor area calculations.
-Therefore.
+areas for the buildinvs were included in the original floor area calculations.
+Therefore,

 of the structures.